evelyntys/project-3-figuya/README.md

 ![Structure of the website](/readme/structure.png)

 ### <b> 4.
 Skeleton</b>
-An initial wireframe of the site layout has been attached [here]() for reference.
+An initial low fidelity wireframe of the site layout has been attached [here](/readme/project-3-figuya-wireframe.pdf) for reference.

 ### <b> 5.
 Surface</b>